 Where You’ll Find It: Sterling Vineyards, Napa Valley, California

 Why You’ll Love It: Sterling Vineyards just gets your love of rosé.
-This year, the Calistoga-based winery hosted Napa Valley’s inaugural RoséFest, bringing rosés from over 30 different Napa Valley wineries, as well as local restaurants and food trucks, together in one place.
-You can actually find and taste Sterling’s rosy, fruit-forward 2015 Cellar Club Rosé Syrah across the United States, but it is best enjoyed while taking in the winery’s world-class views after a ride on its gondola.
+The Calistoga-based winery hosts Napa Valley’s annual RoséFest, bringing rosés from over 30 different Napa Valley wineries, as well as local restaurants and food trucks, together in one place.
+You can actually find and taste Sterling’s rosy, fruit-forward 2016 Cellar Club Rosé Syrah across the United States, but it is best enjoyed while taking in the winery’s world-class views after a ride on its gondola.